ryan-mcclue/musings/workflow.md

 don't make changes for conceptual cleanliness. end of the day, want to make performant, bug free code in the shortest amount of time.

-when programming some days you are off. this just means you're going to be debugging a lot
+when programming some days you are off. this just means you're going to be debugging a lot. hopefully bugs are proximal

 we want it to be clear what our code can and cannot touch. global variables make this hard (however, can add _ to see where they are all used) however, as many OSs are rather janky and most code will live outside this, it is ok to have some globals here